 Find A Doctor Or Hospital In Your Network.

-Burn Baby Burn For both men and women, determining how many calories you need is mostly based on body size and exercise level.
+Knowing how many calories you need is mostly based on body size and exercise level for both men and women.
 For example, moderately active men or women who weigh 150 pounds need about 2400 calories a day to maintain their weight.
-Our bodies are the same in that they will only lose weight if they burn more calories than they eat.
-And both men and women can see lasting weight loss through positive lifestyle changes.

-The Rest of the Nutritional StoryDid you know that it takes more than just adjusting your calorie intake to get into healthy shape?
-In fact, there are some big differences between men and women when it comes to what they need to eat.
-So, how many nutrients do your favorite foods actually contain?
+Still, it takes more than simply adjusting calorie intake to get into healthy shape.
+In fact, there are some big differences between men and women when it comes to the foods they need to eat.

-Milking it.
+Milk it.
 Men need less calcium than women.
-For men, excess calcium may even lead to an increased risk for prostate cancer.
-But that doesn’t mean men should abandon dairy.
-It just means that men should eat and drink dairy in moderation.
-Aiming for about 800 mg of calcium a day is about right for men ages 19 to 70.
-Eight ounces of low-fat fruit yogurt contains around 345 mg of calcium, and 1 cup of skim milk contains about 306 mg of calcium.
+For men, excess calcium may even lead to a higher risk for prostate cancer.
+That doesn’t mean men should abandon dairy, though.
+It just means men should eat and drink dairy in moderation.
+About 800 mg of calcium a day is the sweet spot for men ages 19 to 70.
+Eight ounces of low-fat fruit yogurt contains around 345 mg of calcium, while one cup of skim milk has about 306 mg of calcium.

 Iron man.
 Despite the fact that so many men love iron-rich meat, men actually need less iron than women.
 Men should aim for 8 mg of iron a day, while women need 18 mg a day.
 Men should avoid excess iron.

 A 3-ounce serving of beef has between 10-24% of the recommended daily allowance of iron, depending on the cut and preparation.
 Proteins like poultry, fish and red meats contain ‘heme’ iron.
 This type of iron is more easily absorbed by the body than other types.